quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

     * fromAI : Boolean Field (Indicates which side of the convo this message belongs to)
 * Manager
     * User : OneToOne Field (As provided by Django)
-    * //TODO surely there is more than just a user
 * Intervention Request
     * **id : Auto Field**
     * Dater : Foreign Key